- Length 51.00 miles; 19.06 miles in Connecticut

-In 1954, Route 183 was extended south along US 44 and SR 710 to today's Route 4; this might have been done at the same time Route 72 was extended in the area, on May 1, 1954.
+In 1954, in Connecticut, Route 183 was extended south along US 44 and SR 710 to today's Route 4; this might have been done at the same time Route 72 was extended in the area, on May 1, 1954.

 The original stone-and-mortar Colebrook Bridge over Center Brook, dating back to 1784, was widened in the late 1980s.
 Instead of discarding the old stonework, they took it apart and replaced it on the outside of the new structure.
 This idea earned the state DOT an Award of Merit in Historic Preservation And/Or Cultural Enhancement in 1990.